 Information about what you should expect if you decide to take an HIV test, what you should consider beforehand, and options if you test positive for HIV.

 Brief introduction to antiretroviral treatment, combination therapy, and some examples of antiretroviral drugs.

 Article that dispels common myths about HIV and AIDS and provides information about HIV prevention, testing and transmission.

 AIDS Community Care Montreal (ACCM)

-Community organization that provides support to people living with HIV/AIDS and Hepatitis C, access to education and prevention materials, and free condoms and lube.
+Community organization that provides support to people living with HIV/AIDS and Hepatitis C, access to education and prevention materials, and safer sex and safer drug use supplies.